Low-Rank Mirror-Prox for Nonsmooth and Low-Rank Matrix Optimization Problems: Mirror-Prox with Low-Rank Matrix Exponentiated Gradient Updates

 \begin{lemma}[Warm-start initialization] Let $(\X^*,\y^*)\in\mX^*\times\mY^*$ be an optimal solution to Problem \eqref{problem1}.
 Let $\rank(\X^*):=r^*$, and let $\X\in\mS_n$ be such that $\rank(\X) = \rank(\X^*)$.
 Let $\varepsilon\in(0,3/4]$ and fix some $R>0$.
 Suppose

-holds, where $\V_{\X}\Lambda_{\X}\V_{\X}^{\top}$ denotes the compact-form eigen-decomposition of $\X$ (i.e., $\Lambda_{\X}\succ\mathbf{0}$), and similarly $\V_{\X^*}\Lambda_{\X^*}\V_{\X^*}^{\top}$ denotes the compact-form eigen-decomposition of $\X^*$.
+holds, where $\V_{\X}\bLambda_{\X}\V_{\X}^{\top}$ denotes the compact-form eigen-decomposition of $\X$ (i.e., $\bLambda_{\X}\succ\mathbf{0}$), and similarly $\V_{\X^*}\bLambda_{\X^*}\V_{\X^*}^{\top}$ denotes the compact-form eigen-decomposition of $\X^*$.
 Then, the matrix $\W = (1-\varepsilon)\X + \frac{\varepsilon}{n }\I$ satisfies $\breg_{\X}(\X^*,\W) \leq R^2$. \end{lemma}

-To prove Theorem \ref{thm:allPutTogetherVonNeumann}, we first need to prove that, when close enough to a low-rank saddle-point of Problem \eqref{problem1}, and under Assumption \ref{ass:strictcompSaddlePoint}, the errors originating from approximating the matrix exponentiated gradient steps, are sufficiently bounded.
+In order to prove Theorem \ref{thm:allPutTogetherVonNeumann}, we first need to prove the following lemma which is the central piece of the analysis.
+The lemma, which is a certain analog of Lemma \ref{lemma:radiusOfLowRankProjections} from the Euclidean case, establishes that, when close enough to a low-rank saddle-point of Problem \eqref{problem1} and under Assumption \ref{ass:strictcompSaddlePoint}, the errors originating from approximating the matrix exponentiated gradient steps are sufficiently bounded.